flakmoppen/sway-gruvbox/README.md

 When at < 20%, the icon turns red:
 ![Red battery icon](https://i.imgur.com/CQU0wgK.png)

-When at < 10%, the icon starts flashing:
+When at < 10%, the icon starts blinking:
 ![Flashing red and black battery icon](https://i.imgur.com/ijIVbK8.gif)

 When charging, the battery gets a tiny flash icon and the field gets a green gradient: